 The best way to be a successful long-term investor is to get comfortable in uncomfortable markets.
 Don’t get me wrong, you should always be comfortable with the risk level of your portfolio.
 But if your stock investment strategy is to wait until we have what you perceive to be a “comfortable” market, you’ll be buying in at higher prices.
 We’ve never had more calls and questions than we did in 2008 – and look what the market has done since then.

 If investing in stocks was easy, stocks wouldn’t be stocks – they would be bonds.
 The toughest part of investing is tuning out the noise and mentally weathering the storm.
-As we have said so many times, our industry is the only one in which the customers run for the hills when everything is on sale.
+As I’ve said before, our industry is the only one in which everyone’s inclination is to run for the hills when our products are on sale.

 1JP Morgan Guide to the Markets, December 31, 2018, page 14